Custom Website Design vs. Templates — Let’s settle this.

 Cons of Custom Website Design

 Those advantages are looking pretty good.
-But we want to be fair and balanced here, so let’s take a look at the cons of custom website design.
+But we want to be fair and balanced here, so let’s look at the cons of custom website design.

 - How much does custom website design cost?
-A custom site is going to cost $5,000-$10,000+ because a lot of manpower, creativity, and skills are going into it.
+A custom site will cost $20,000-$30,000+ because a lot of workforce, creativity, and skills are going into it.

-- To build a truly beautiful site that does everything you want it to do takes time.
+- To build a wonderful site that does everything you want it to do takes time.
 There’s no getting around that.

 Custom Web Design with WordPress

-You can build just about anything with WordPress, which is probably why companies like The New Yorker, BBC America, SONY, The Walt Disney Company, The New York Times, and Mercedes-Benz all use it.
-So do Beyonce, Snoop Dogg, and the Rolling Stones.
+You can build just about anything with WordPress, which is probably why companies like The New Yorker, BBC America, SONY, The Walt Disney Company, The New York Times, and Mercedes-Benz use it.
+So do Beyonce, Snoop Dogg, and The Rolling Stones.

 But they’re not the only ones.
-More than 30% of ALL websites are powered by WordPress.
+WordPress powers more than 30% of ALL websites.
 That’s a figure that should blow your mind.

 Or not.
 Maybe it’s not all that surprising.
-WordPress is highly scalable and extremely secure.
+WordPress is highly scalable, extremely secure, and lends itself well to edgy designs.
 And it’s user-friendly.
-If you want to be able to go into your site and make tweaks, add content, and delete anything outdated, having WordPress in the background rocks.
+If you want to go into your site and make tweaks, add content, and delete anything outdated, having WordPress in the background rocks.

 What about web design agencies?